microsoft/playwright/docs/src/intro-csharp.md

 Playwright was created specifically to accommodate the needs of end-to-end testing.
 Playwright supports all modern rendering engines including Chromium, WebKit, and Firefox.
 Test on Windows, Linux, and macOS, locally or on CI, headless or headed with native mobile emulation.

-You can choose to use [MSTest base classes](./test-runners.md) or [NUnit base classes](./test-runners.md) that Playwright provides to write end-to-end tests.
+You can choose to use MSTest, NUnit, or xUnit [base classes](./test-runners.md) that Playwright provides to write end-to-end tests.
 These classes support running tests on multiple browser engines, parallelizing tests, adjusting launch/context options and getting a [Page]/[BrowserContext] instance per test out of the box.
 Alternatively you can use the [library](./library.md) to manually write the testing infrastructure.

 1. Start by creating a new project with `dotnet new`.
 This will create the `PlaywrightTests` directory which includes a `UnitTest1.cs` file: